 Despite their reputation for destroying reefs, the Crown-of-Thorns starfish plays an active role in maintaining the biodiversity of the marine ecosystem.
 By feeding on the fast-growing hard coral polyps, they can clear the way for other, less fast-growing sessile animal species such as sponges, tunicates, bryozoans, and anemones to settle on the remaining white skeleton of the dead coral.
 By doing so, the Crown-of-Thorns starfish helps in creating more diversity on the reef.

-Technique: To expose the often-overlooked beauty of the Crown-of-Thorns’ anatomy, I created a series of detailed close-up shots.
+To expose the often-overlooked beauty of the Crown-of-Thorns’ anatomy, with a forest-like scene of sharp elongated spines covering nearly its entire upper surface, I created a series of detailed close-up shots.
 It is only at the end that the entire animal is revealed.
 The subtle anticipation thus created intrigues the viewers.

 The Crown-of-Thorns starfish is a fascinating creature that provides a unique opportunity for underwater videographers.
 By showcasing the beauty of all the denizens of the coral reefs, including animals with a bad reputation, underwater video images and photographs can help raise awareness of the importance of preserving our world’s coral reefs.

 This short underwater videoclip has been filmed in Mauritius 🇲🇺

 Unlock the power of marine wildlife videography and unleash your inner filmmaker with our online Marine Wildlife Videography course!